onzfonz/comp227/src/content/8/en/part8d.md

 }
 ```

-Then add that interface to the type union `CoursePart` and add corresponding data to the `companyHandhelds` variable.
+Then add that interface to the type union `Handheld` and add corresponding data to the `companyHandhelds` variable.
 Now, if you have not modified your `Content` component correctly, you should get an error,
 because you have not yet added support for the fourth course part type.
 Do the necessary changes to `Content`, so that all attributes for the new course part also get rendered and that the compiler doesn't produce any errors.